craigprotzel/Mashups/_Help/How_To/Heroku_Node_Deploy/README.md

 * Once the push is complete, your site should be live at `https://YOUR-APP-NAME.herokuapp.com/` This url will also print out to the Terminal after your push is complete
 * If you would like your app to use a "custom domain", meaning your own url, Heroku's [Custom Domains Page](https://devcenter.heroku.com/articles/custom-domains) will help step you through doing this.
+* For an alternative step-by-step guide to deploying on Heroku, go to [Getting Started with NodeJS](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)

 #### Step 4 - The Updates
 * To update your app at any time, you will need to (1) update your local git repository and then (2) push the updated files to Heroku.
 This can be done by executing the following commands in Terminal in your app's directory